 Note: the Government has now (30 March 2017) published its Great Repeal Bill white paper here and it states that delegated legislation will be used to “correct” UK law so that the legacy of EU law can continue to operate (eg by removing references to EU institutions).
 EU law will therefore be enshrined as freestanding UK law.
-Accepting this at face value, much of the article below may have rather exaggerated the dangers.
-But other issues it raises remain relevant regarding the sources of EU law and the complexity of enshrining them in UK law.
+It has also produced the European Union (Withdrawal) Bill (July 2017) since when many people have raised the fears expressed in this piece.
+It also remains relevant regarding the sources of EU law and the complexity of enshrining them in UK law.

 So what happens after Theresa May’s Great Repeal Bill and Brexit?
 A disturbing prospect has arisen of a bonfire of legal rights currently held by British citizens could be brought about on little more than the say-so of government ministers.
 No parliamentary debate, little likelihood of votes by MPs, rights lost by administrative order rather than new laws passing through both Houses of Parliament.